Dead-rick/AetherMatrix/README.md

 ╰────┴────┴────┴────╯
 ```
 ### Deleting element
-You can remove a segment from the DataMatrix using,
+You can remove a segment from the AetherMatrix using,
 #### Deleting a Row
 Syntax: `del <Object>[<Row Index>]`
 ```